spy-js/spy-js/README.md

 ## Overview

-In a nutshell, spy-js is a tool for JavaScript developers that allows to simply debug/trace/profile JavaScript on running on differents platforms/browsers/devices.
+In a nutshell, spy-js is a tool for JavaScript developers that allows to simply debug/trace/profile JavaScript on running on different platforms/browsers/devices.
 It fills gaps that existing browser development tools have and tackles common development tasks from a different angle.

 ![spy-js diagram](http://spy-js.com/assets/img/diagram.png)